 Contributing#

-Before contributing to a PyAnsys repository, you must understand the general coding paradigms being used for PyAnsys development.
+Before contributing to a PyAnsys library, you must understand the general coding paradigms used for PyAnsys development.

 2. Document your contributions.
-Include a docstring for any added function, method, or class, following Numpydoc docstrings as specified by PyAnsys Documentation style.
+Include a docstring for any added function, class, or method, following Numpydoc docstrings as specified by PyAnsys Documentation style.
 Always provide at least one simple use case for a new feature.

 3. Test your contribution.
 Because Python is an interpreted language, if it’s not tested, it’s probably broken.
 At the minimum, include a unit test for each new feature within the tests directory.
-Ensure that each new method, class, or function has a reasonable (>80%) coverage.
-For information about automated testing, see Testing.
+Ensure that each new function, class, or method has a reasonable coverage (greater than 80%).
+For information on automated testing, see Testing.

 4. Do not include any datasets for which a license is not available or commercial use is prohibited.